 Bridge Ratings continues to track the impact of all of this audio as it has affected radio's share of time spent listening.

-From the perspective of a sixteen year hindsight view, the trends become clear.
-Broadcast radio sees weekly (cume) use remain fairly stable but time spent with radio quite naturally has been chipped away but has been stabilizing in 2017. - Dave Van Dyke, Bridge Ratings
+From the perspective of a seventeen year hindsight view, the trends become clear.
+Broadcast radio sees weekly (cume) use remain fairly stable but time spent with radio quite naturally has been chipped away but partially stabilized in 2017. - Dave Van Dyke, Bridge Ratings

 While there are numerous new media options siphoning listening/favoriteness from radio, the charts here reflect consumer preference for a select group of media options: